-To delineate the EBAA procedure for labeling of ocular tissue from time of procurement through time of distribution for surgical use, research, and teaching.
+To outline procedure for labeling of ocular tissue from time of recovery through time of distribution for surgical use, research, and teaching.

-Intermediate or temporary label: A temporary label applied at time of procurement to identify the ocular tissue until a permanent label can be affixed.
+Intermediate or temporary label: A temporary label applied at time of recovery to identify the ocular tissue until a permanent label can be affixed.